 Using the experimental data for $R_{D^{(\ast)}}$, $R_{J/\psi}$, and $F_L^{D^*}$ from the {\it BABAR}, Belle, and LHCb Collaborations, as well as the upper limit of $\mathcal{B}(B_c\to\tau\nu)$, we have obtained the constraints on the Wilson coefficients characterizing the NP contributions.
 It is worth mentioning that the constraints have been obtained under the assumption of one-operator dominance, where the interferences between different operators have been omitted.
 Finally, within the $2\sigma$ allowed regions of the corresponding Wilson coefficients, we have analyzed the effects of the NP operators on various physical observables.
 The sensitivity of these observables to NP operators has been examined in details.
 Some of the effects may help distinguish between NP operators.
 We have also discussed specific strategies to disentangle NP scenarios.

 A major contribution of this work is the provision of a vast set of theoretical predictions for both traditional and novel observables.
-Our results include detailed predictions for: \begin{itemize} \item Traditional observables: We have provided calculated values and $q^2$-distributions for the ratios of branching fractions $R(D_s^{(*)})$, forward-backward asymmetry, lepton-side and hadron-side convexity parameters, longitudinal polarization fraction of the final vector meson, longitudinal, transverse, and normal polarizations of the final tau lepton, and the full set of trigonometric moments $W_i$. \item Angular coefficient functions: We analyzed the fourfold full angular distribution of the cascade decay $B_s \to D_s^*(\to D_s \pi) \tau \bar{\nu}$ and provided predictions for the complete set of 12 angular coefficient functions $J_i$, both in the SM and in various NP scenarios. \item Bin-wise predictions: Recognizing the importance of direct comparison with experimental data, we have provided numerical predictions for the angular coefficient functions in specific kinematic bins of the recoil parameter $w$.
-This bin-wise approach is designed to provide ready-to-use templates for current and future measurements at Belle~II and LHCb. \end{itemize}
+Our results include detailed predictions for the following: \begin{enumerate}[label=\roman*.] \item Traditional observables: We have provided calculated values and $q^2$-distributions for the ratios of branching fractions $R(D_s^{(*)})$, forward-backward asymmetry, lepton-side and hadron-side convexity parameters, longitudinal polarization fraction of the final vector meson, longitudinal, transverse, and normal polarizations of the final tau lepton, and the full set of trigonometric moments $W_i$. \item Angular coefficient functions: We analyzed the fourfold full angular distribution of the cascade decay $B_s \to D_s^*(\to D_s \pi) \tau \bar{\nu}$ and provided predictions for the complete set of 12 angular coefficient functions $J_i$, both in the SM and in various NP scenarios. \item Binwise predictions: Recognizing the importance of direct comparison with experimental data, we have provided numerical predictions for the angular coefficient functions in specific kinematic bins of the recoil parameter $w$.
+This binwise approach is designed to provide ready-to-use templates for current and future measurements at Belle~II and LHCb Collaborations. \end{enumerate}